JoshuaWengraf/JoshuaWengraf.github.io/_teaching/2018WorkshopDemonstrator.md

 location: "City, Country"
 ---

-Assisted first year students with problems in probability and statistics.
+Assisted first year undergraduates with problems in probability and statistics.